 The hike isn’t on Google Maps

 Google Maps is a wiki-based platform that is constantly expanding with information submitted by users.
 If a trail head is NOT on Google Maps, that’s a good sign – it means the trail has not been heavily searched.
-You can still locate the trail head by coordinates (provided on websites such as Summitpost) but not having a trail head listed by name on Google Maps is usually a good tell that it is not heavily visited.
+You can still locate the trail head by coordinates, which may be provided in guidebooks or on websites such as Summitpost but not having a trail head listed by name on Google Maps is usually a good tell that it is not heavily visited.

 If you do find a trail head on Google Maps, there may be additional information provided by users, such as reviews or photos.
 While Google is not as popular a reviewing platform as Yelp or Facebook, it can still be a good source of intelligence about the area you are researching.
 Photos are dated, giving a feel for how popular the trail’s visitation has been.

 The hike is a loop (not and out-and-back)

 Out and back hikes are more vulnerable to bottle-necking.
 Even before the pandemic, much was made about over-crowding on popular trails such as Half Dome and Mt.
 Whitney.
 Loop hikes are less likely to bottleneck (especially if they have been designated as one-way).
 Ideally, a destination will offer several possible loops, allowing more room for hikers to disperse.